The Nest

 Are Mixed-Use Buildings Common?

-They are becoming increasingly common, but the truth is that there’s a little problem when it comes to buying a mixed-use building.
+They are becoming increasingly common, but the truth is that buying a mixed-use building is a little problem.
 Many buildings that are mixed-use in practice aren’t mixed-use on paper.
-At times, this type of fraud has led to severe problems for both buyers and sellers.
+This type of fraud has sometimes led to severe issues for buyers and sellers.

-This means that there have been several cases where apartment buyers bought an “apartment” in a building they believed was mixed-use, only to find out their new “home” was in a commercial-only building.
-To avoid this, have your real estate agent double-check to see if it’s a mixed-use building.
+This means that there have been several cases where apartment buyers bought an “apartment” in a building they believed was mixed-use, only to discover their new “home” was in a commercial-only building.
+To avoid this, have your real estate agent double-check if it’s a mixed-use building.

 What Can You Use A Mixed-Use Building For?